Catholicism: The terrible, horrible, no good, very bad religion.

 Alright.
 Hold up.
 Stop right there.

 Before you get your knickers all bunched up, let me clarify something.
-I do NOT believe that Catholicism is terrible, horrible, no good or very bad.
+I don’t believe that Catholicism is terrible, horrible, no good or very bad.
 (Obviously, if I’m thinking of joining the church…) The thing is… a lot of people do.
 A lot of people see Catholicism as a terrible, horrible, no good, very bad religion.